broeker/jumpsuit/src/pages/index.md

 subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
 mainpitch:
-  title: Hear me now.
+  title: ''
   description: >-
     From the dawn of time, web developers have sought to make things better.
-Yet our projects are more expensive.
+Yet today our world is more difficult than ever.
+Our projects are more expensive.
 More difficult to manage.
 Everything has become MORE complicated and harder to work with, not less.
 intro:
   blurbs:
     - image: /img/coffee-gear.png